lucas-cauhe/AI-Reading/README.md

 ## Overview
 This project aims to make easier humans' lectures automatizing  the script by getting some AI into it.
+It is a prototype and expected to be upgraded.
 ## Code
 _This code includes:_
 - Raw training model